ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    :start-after: # docs-start: configuration_defaults
    :end-before: # docs-end: configuration_defaults

-You'll see this sort of pattern repeated in many, many Vivarium components.
+You'll see this sort of pattern repeated in many Vivarium components.

 We declare a configuration block as a property for components.
 Vivarium has a :doc:`cascading configuration system </concepts/configuration>` that